ngxs/store/docs/recipes/module-federation.md

 If the application should not run in standalone mode, this is not needed.

 In the article [Using Module Federation with (Nx) Monorepos and Angular](https://www.angulararchitects.io/en/aktuelles/using-module-federation-with-monorepos-and-angular/) by Manfred Steyer, from the module federation article series, it goes a bit deeper into the details of sharing libraries.

+## Resources

+You can find an example application [here](https://github.com/adrian-goe/bachelorarbeit-demo).